Teresa Remiszewska: Voyages

 Cup of Polish Sailing Association in Gdańsk for Teresa Remiszewska.

 In 1970, she was the first Polish woman to make a solo voyage around the Baltic Sea on the yacht Zenit, taking a 690-mile route.
 For this feat, she was nicknamed "First Lady of the Baltic Sea" and received the 3rd "Cruise of the Year" award in 1970.
 The cruise and the award brought her popularity, which allowed her to participate in the Fourth OSTAR Transatlantic Regatta of Solitary Sailors two years later.

 Sailing single-handed aboard the yacht Komodor in 1972, Remiszewska became the fourth woman in sailing history to cross the Atlantic alone (in a time of 57 days, 3 hours and 18 minutes) and described her ocean voyage to the United States in her book Out of the Bitterness of Salt, My Joy, which was reissued in 2019 by the Bernardinum Publishing House.

 While in the United States, she met Jerzy Damsz (1911–1987), the last commander of the 307th Night Fighter Squadron in England, and they married.
 After the couple returned to Poland, Damsz's return after 35 years of emigration resulted in a secret service investigation by the Polish communist authorities for espionage.
 Although the charges were brought against her husband, they prevented Remiszewska from organizing the first solo female sailing voyage around the world.

 Journalist

 In the late 1970s and early 1980s, she worked in the editorial department of the magazine Sails and Motor Yachting.
 She was also a political activist and worked in the environmental protection committee of the National Covenant Commission of the Solidarity Polish trade union.
 For her political activism during martial law, she was detained on 23 December 1982 after a co-worker's denunciation and then arrested, remaining incarcerated from 24 December 1982 to 21 March 1983.
 The proceedings against her were dropped in 1983.

-Remiszewska translated (under the pseudonym Urszula Karpinska) Norman Davies' work White Eagle, Red Star, covering the Polish–Soviet War and printed by an underground publisher illegally.
+Under the pseudonym Urszula Karpinska, Remiszewska translated Norman Davies' work White Eagle, Red Star, covering the Polish–Soviet War and printed by the Polish underground press.